Children of the Corn IV: The Gathering: Production

 Following the completion of Children of the Corn III: Urban Harvest, Dimension Films fully acquired the sequel rights to Children of the Corn from Trans-Atlantic Pictures and Park Avenue Productions but without the rights to characters from the first three films which saw Dimension abandon any attempts at continuity in favor of more of a "cycle" approach similar to the Roger Corman-produced Poe films where the series would feature recurring themes and motifs without any actual running storylines.
 Dimension hired Stephen Berger to write the screenplay, having previously hired Berger's writing partner, Rand Ravich, to rewrite Hellraiser: Bloodline after Dimension acquired the Hellraiser series.

 Greg Spence was offered the opportunity to direct Children of the Corn IV after having spent the previous years at Miramax, after serving as director of production overseeing projects at Miramax's West Coast offices.
-Filming for Children of the Corn IV: The Gathering took place in Austin, Texas in the middle of 1994.
+Filming for Children of the Corn IV: The Gathering began on July 10, 1995 and took place in Austin, Texas.
 According to Watts, she was paid $5,000 for her work in the film.
 Upon viewing a rough cut of the film, Spence was given the offer to direct The Prophecy II by Miramax executives who were impressed with his work.